Least squares after model selection in high-dimensional sparse models

 \end{lemma}

-The lemma above states that {lasso} achieves the oracle sparsity up to a factor of $\phi(\hat m)$.
-Under the conditions (\ref{Assump:cs}) and $\kappa(\cc)\gtrsim 1$, the lemma above immediately yields the simple upper bound on the sparsity of the form
+The foregoing lemma states that {Lasso} achieves the oracle sparsity up to a factor of $\phi(\hat m)$.
+Under the conditions (\ref{Assump:cs}) and $\kappa(\cc)\gtrsim1$, the lemma immediately yields the simple upper bound on the sparsity of the form

-as obtained for example in \cite{BickelRitovTsybakov2009} and \cite{MY2007}.
+as obtained for examples of~\cite{BickelRitovTsybakov2009} and \cite {MY2007}.
 Unfortunately, this bound is sharp only when $\phi(n)$ is bounded.
-When $ \phi(n)$ diverges, for example when $\phi(n) \gtrsim_P \sqrt{\log p}$ in the Gaussian design with $p \geq 2n$ by Lemma 6 of \cite{BC-SparseQR-SA}, the bound is not sharp.
-However, for this case we can construct a sharp sparsity bound by combining the preceding pre-sparsity result with the following sub-linearity property of the restricted sparse eigenvalues.
+When $ \phi(n)$ diverges -- for example, when $\phi(n) \gtrsim _P \sqrt{\log p}$ in the Gaussian design with $p \geq2n$ by lemma 6 of \cite{BC-SparseQR-SA} -- the bound is not sharp.
+However, for this case we can construct a sharp sparsity bound by combining the preceding presparsity result with the following sublinearity property of the restricted sparse eigenvalues. \begin{lemma}[(Sublinearity of restricted sparse eigenvalues)] For any integer $k \geq0$ and constant $\ell\geq1$, we have $ \phi(\lceil\ell k \rceil) \leq\lceil\ell\rceil\phi(k).$ \end{lemma}

-\begin{lemma}[Sub-linearity of restricted sparse eigenvalues] For any integer $k \geq 0$ and constant $\ell \geq 1$ we have $ \phi(\ceil{\ell k}) \leq \lceil \ell \rceil \phi(k).$ \end{lemma} A version of this lemma for unrestricted sparse eigenvalues has been previously proven in \cite{BC-SparseQR}.
-The combination of the preceding two lemmas gives the following sparsity theorem.